Mounikavegi/-Olympic-Data-Analysis/README.md

 ## Introduction

-The Olympic Data Analysis on Azure project demonstrates how to build an end-to-end data analysis pipeline on the Azure cloud platform.
-This involves ingesting raw Olympic data, transforming it into a suitable format, performing analysis, and creating insightful visualizations.
-The project provides an example of how to integrate and utilize Azure Databricks, Azure Data Factory, and other Azure services to achieve these goals.
+The Olympic Data Analysis on Azure project showcases the development of a comprehensive data analysis pipeline using the Azure cloud platform.
+This project includes the ingestion of raw Olympic data, its transformation into a usable format, thorough analysis, and the creation of insightful visualizations.
+It exemplifies the integration and utilization of Azure Databricks, Azure Data Factory, and other Azure services to accomplish these tasks effectively.

 ## Architecture